-I want to just talk about the one part of your statement, Secretary Sherman, that you mentioned, and that is, we will also put pressure on Iran when it is warranted, whether it is in relationship to the government's abysmal human rights record, its support for terrorism, its hostility towards Israel, or its detention of political prisoners.
+I want to just talk about the one part of your statement, Secretary Sherman, that you mentioned, and that is, we will also put pressure on Iran when it is warranted, whether it is in relationship to the government's abysmal human rights record, its support for terrorism, its hostility toward Israel, or its detention of political prisoners.

-15 This has been - this is going to be a lengthy process.
-Of course, we are focused 16 on an extremely important priority for the United States and that is a non-nuclear 17 weapon Iran.
-But at the same time, Iran is doing other issues that are problematic to a 18 relationship with the United States from the point of view of constructive relationships, 19 and we have to use every tool that we can to deter them and to put a spotlight on the 20 things that they are doing.
+This has been, and is going to be, a lengthy process.
+Of course, we are focused on an extremely important priority for the United States and that is a nonnuclear Iran.
+But at the same time, Iran has other issues that are problematic to a relationship with the United States from the point of view of constructive relationships, and we have to use every tool that we can to deter them and to put a spotlight on the things that they are doing.